YouGoDevs/Sexy-UI/contributionsguide.md

 ### Fork the repo

-You need to `fork` the project repo to your github account to get started.
+You need to `fork` the project repo to your GitHub account to get started.

 Do this by navigating to the project's main page https://github.com/YouGoDevs/Sexy-UI and clicking the `fork` button at the top-right corner of your screen, below the top nav-bar.

 ![Grab URL](<https://github.com/YouGoDevs/Sexy-UI/blob/QA/assets/Screenshot%20(154).png>)

-Once you click this button, there should be a copy of this project local to your github account.
+Once you click this button, there should be a copy of this project local to your GitHub account.

 _You're ready for the next step!_